DimitriTuaz/webRTC-test/EXERCISE.md

 First run `npm install` to install dependencies.
 Then run `npm start` (it starts the signaling server on port 8090 and starts a web server on the root of this repository on port 8089).

-In as many different tabs as you like, open [peer tab](http://localhost:8089/app/client/peer.html).
+In as many different tabs as you like, open [peer tabs](http://localhost:8089/app/client/peer.html).

 ## How the app works

 When a **peer** tab is open, you must give an ID to this peer (it can be a number, the name of a friend, ...).

 As soon as you have more than one **peer** opened in your browser, they are all connected with each other.
-You hace the list of the peers connected on the top of the page.
+You have the list of the **peers** connected on the top of the page.

 To send a message, fill the first box with the number of the recipient (*the number of the peers is found in the above list*), and the second box with your message.
 Click on 'Send message', and here it goes!

-The application automatically disconnect peers when they are shut down.
+The application automatically disconnect **peers** when they are shut down (i.e. the tab is closed).